ferstl/pedantic-pom-enforcers/README.md

     </build>

 ### Available Enforcer Rules
 These are the currently available *Pedantic POM Enforcers*.
 The ID is required by the `CompoundPedanticEnforcer`'s configuration.
+For further details take a look at the [Wiki](wiki/Pedantic-POM-Enforcers).

 | Enforcer Rule | ID | Description |
 | ------------- | --- | ----------- |